 4. You’re Not Sure Your New Business Will Work

-How Do I File for a DBA?
+How Do I File For a DBA?

 The first step to registering a DBA is to check if any other local businesses have names that are similar to yours.
 Names of all small businesses within your jurisdiction are likely available in an online database.
 A simple Google search for your business name wouldn’t hurt as well.
 Also, your DBA name cannot have a corporate-sounding ending like “Inc.” or “Corp,” since it suggests that your business is a corporation.

-What Happens After I File for a DBA?
+What Happens After I File For a DBA?

 Depending on your home state, you might be finished with the registration process after paying the fee and filing your paperwork in-person.
-Some states require you place an ad in a local newspaper as an official announcement of your new business name.
-You might also have to submit an affidavit to prove that you have in fact placed this ad.
+Some states require you to place an ad in a local newspaper as an official announcement of your new business name.
+You might also have to submit an affidavit to prove that you have placed this ad.

 Make Your DBA a Good One